ghewitt95/pizzatoppings/README.md

-# ruby-cli-template
+# Pizza Toppings App

-Use this repository as a template for your Ruby CLI (command line interface) project.
+Ruby CLI (command line interface) project simulating you putting toppings on your pizza at your favorite shop.

-- Ruby version: `3.2.1`
+Pineapples should not belong on pizza, so typing that as a command will get you kicked out.